CortexIntelligentAutomation/docs/content/en/docs/2023.3/Reference/Blocks/logs/log-event/log-event-block.md

 [Event Severity][EventSeverity Property] can also be left blank or set to `null`, in which case it will default to `EventSeverity.Information`.

-Logs with an [Event Severity][EventSeverity Property] of `EventSeverity.Information`, have the event severity ommitted from the log that is written to the filesystem.
+Logs with an [Event Severity][EventSeverity Property] of `EventSeverity.Information`, have the event severity omitted from the log that is written to the filesystem.
 This is to save disk space, as typically the highest volume of logs produced are Information logs.
 This cannot be changed and is a restriction of the underlying logging system used.
 All non-Information logs do include the event severity in the log that is written to the filesystem.

 | | |
 |--------------------|---------------------------|